ariel-frischer/RA.Aid-swe-bench/README.md

 The main workflow consists of:

 ### 1. Generate predictions using the RA-AID model:

+**Important Notice:**
+This project has the capability of allowing AI agents to execute commands on your computer.
+Ensure you understand the implications AI running commands dynamically and use this software responsibly.

 ```bash
 make run
 # Or for full logger tracing